twpark/csc2230syl/docs/grading.md

     * -50% for more than 1 week
 * Late submissions will **NOT** be accepted after Friday, March 15.

 ### Technical Challenge and Late Submission
 Friendly Reminder: BE SURE TO ALWAYS BACK-UP YOUR WORK and store incremental copies in multiple places.
 Flash drives and personal laptops only fail just prior to the due date of programming assignments (or so it seems).
 The instructor is very unlikely to perceive a storage or system crash as adequate grounds for allowing an extension of a due date!

+## Quizzes

+Each Friday there will be a quiz in the last 20 minutes of class.
+Doing the homework assignments diligently and paying attention in class will be sufficient to score 100%.
+The final exam will be composed of 3 individual quizzes to be completed during the final exam time.

+The lowest 2 quiz grades will be dropped.

 ## General Assignment Policy
 **All works are individual**: Unless otherwise noted, all work is to be done on an **individual basis**.
 At the same time, it is understood that learning from your peers is valid and you are encouraged to talk among yourselves about programming in general and current assignments in particular.
 Keep in mind, however, that each individual student must do the work in order to learn.
 Hence, the following guidelines are established: